void-sign/noesis-extend/ECOSYSTEM.md

 ### 2. Noesis-Extend
 **Repository:** https://github.com/void-sign/noesis-extend

-Extensions and tools for the Noesis core, featuring:
+An independent extension to the Noesis ecosystem, featuring:
 - Quantum computing modules
 - Field theory implementations
 - Specialized tools (qbuild, qrun)

 **License:** MIT License (permissive use)

-## Integration
+## Independent Extension Architecture

-The two repositories are designed to work together, with Noesis-Extend depending on Noesis Core.
-The relationship is managed through:

-1. **Environment Variables:**
+Noesis-Extend now follows an independent extension architecture:

+1. **Optional Core Integration:**
-   - `NOESIS_CORE_PATH` - Points to the location of Noesis Core
+   - Noesis-Extend can operate independently or integrate with Noesis Core
-   - `LD_LIBRARY_PATH` - Includes the path to Noesis Core's lib directory

-2. **Installation Scripts:**
+   - Integration is handled through a plugin architecture
-   - The `install_dependency.fish` script in Noesis-Extend can automatically download and build Noesis Core
+   - No hard dependency on Noesis Core

-   - The `link_libraries.fish` script creates the necessary library links
+2. **Flexible Configuration:**
+   - Environment variable `NOESIS_CORE_PATH` is optional
+   - Extensions auto-discover core functionality when available
+   - Graceful fallback to standalone mode when core is unavailable

-3. **Helper Utilities:**
+3. **Extension API:**
-   - `launch_noesis_env.fish` scripts in both repositories set up the environment and open both projects in VS Code
+   - Standardized API for all Noesis extensions
+   - Well-defined interface boundaries
+   - Versioned API compatibility

-## Choosing the Right Repository
+## Choosing the Right Components

-- If you only need the core consciousness simulation functionality, use **Noesis Core**
+- **Noesis Core:** For core consciousness simulation functionality
-- If you need advanced quantum features or tools, use **Noesis-Extend** (which depends on Core)
-- For contributors, select the appropriate repository based on what functionality you're enhancing
+- **Noesis-Extend:** For quantum computing and field theory extensions (can be used independently)
+- **Combined Use:** For maximum functionality with both components working together
+- **Custom Integration:** Mix and match with your own components using the extension API

+## Integration Methods

+Noesis-Extend offers multiple integration options:

+1. **Standalone Mode:**
+   - Use Noesis-Extend completely independently
+   - All quantum functionality works without Core
+   - Access through standard APIs defined in `include/quantum`

+2. **Plugin Mode:**
+   - Dynamically discovers and connects to Noesis Core at runtime
+   - `link_libraries.fish` creates optional connections if Core is detected
+   - Enables advanced hybrid consciousness-quantum algorithms

+3. **API Compatibility:**
+   - All extensions follow the same API contract
+   - Versioned interfaces ensure forward compatibility
+   - Custom extensions can be developed using the same pattern

 ## Migration from Previous Versions

-If you were using the previous single-repository version of Noesis, please see the [MIGRATION.md](MIGRATION.md) guide for detailed migration instructions.
+If you were using the previous integrated version of Noesis, please see the [MIGRATION.md](MIGRATION.md) guide for detailed migration instructions, including how to adapt to the new independent extension architecture.